Ocean City, Maryland: Utilities

 Delmarva Power, a subsidiary of Exelon, provides electricity to Ocean City.
 Sandpiper Energy, a subsidiary of Chesapeake Utilities, provides natural gas to the town.
 The Town of Ocean City Municipal Water Department provides water to the town, operating 25 wells, 3 treatment plants, 6 above-ground storage tanks, and an underground storage tank.
 The Public Works department provides wastewater service to Ocean City, operating the Ocean City Wastewater Treatment Plant.
 Trash and recycling collection in Ocean City is handled by the Public Works department, with the town's trash transported by Reworld to the Energy Resource Recovery Facility in Fairfax, Virginia, a waste-to-energy plant.

 Police and fire department

-Police services in Ocean City are provided by the Ocean City Police Department, which consists of 105 full-time officers and from 100 to 110 seasonal officers.
+Police services in Ocean City are provided by the Ocean City Police Department, which consists of 105 full-time officers and 100 to 110 seasonal officers.
 Fire protection in Ocean City is provided by the Ocean City Fire Department, which consists of over 200 volunteer members and over 100 career members.